RsdNoob/cat-detector/README.md

   - paths of the output file to the cat classifier and mark encoder
   - minimum probability needed for a positive inference prediction (used to filter out false-positive detections) is set at 99%

-## Measuring object detection accuracy with Intersection over Union (IoU)
+## Measuring Cat Detection Accuracy with Intersection over Union (IoU)

 Intersection over Union (IoU) metric will be used to calculate how "strong" a job our object detector does when predicting bounding boxes.